-Ubuntu phone press pack
+Ubuntu on phone press pack

 Ubuntu is a popular desktop OS that now offers a touch-based phone interface, using gestures from all four edges of the screen to deliver a more immersive experience.
 It uniquely enables convergence of the mobile and PC worlds, boasting a stunning interface and a rich developer ecosystem.

-About Ubuntu phone
+About Ubuntu on phone

 - Leading open PC platform announces mobile version for network operators, OEMs and silicon vendors